aurora-multiphysics/platypus/doc/content/components.md

 ## Description

+Platypus components are intended to be used together in MOOSE simulations with the [`MFEMProblem`](source/problem/MFEMProblem.md) `Problem` type.
+In general, regular MOOSE objects and types should not be used in a sub-app using [`MFEMProblem`](source/problem/MFEMProblem.md), with the notable exception of MOOSE `Functions`, which may be used and included in Platypus problems.
-Documentation on the main components comprising Platypus can be found in:
+Documentation on the main components comprising Platypus can be found in the following files:

 ## Problem Assembly